fatih/koding-wiki/framework/list/KDListView.md

 "itemClass" is checked for existing.
 If it exists than the itemInstance is set to this class, if there is no "itemClass" than the class for the item itself is set to [KDListItemView](/framework/list/KDListItemView).
-There is an example Katoding app with sample code on the at[KDListViewController](/framework/list/KDListViewController) class which shows this in action.
+There is an example Koding app with sample code on the at[KDListViewController](/framework/list/KDListViewController) class which shows this in action.